-In times of economic recession would you expect the demand for audits to increase or decrease?
-Would you expect clients to shift from large (Big 4) auditors to mid-tier auditors or from mid-tier auditors to Big 4 auditors?
+In times of economic recession would you expect:

+- (a) the demand for audits to increase or decrease? - (b) clients to shift from large (Big-4) auditors to smaller auditors, or from smaller auditors to Big-4 auditors?
+Why or why not?